Skip to content

-Older adults are especially vulnerable to severe complications from both flu and COVID-19.
+Older adults are especially vulnerable to severe complications from flu, respiratory syncytial virus (RSV), and COVID-19.
 Protect your older patients against flu and help conserve healthcare resources by giving the flu vaccine.
-Learn more about how to help protect your patients from COVID-19 through vaccination and early treatment.
-Information on COVID-19 prevention and treatment can be found at Centers for Disease Control and Prevention (CDC).
-Download the fact sheet for more information on the risks of flu among older adults.
-Download this fact sheet for more information on the risks of COVID-19 among older adults.
+Learn more about how to help protect your older patients from RSV through vaccination and from COVID-19 through vaccination and early treatment.1-3 Information on COVID-19 prevention and treatment can be found on the Centers for Disease Control and Prevention (CDC) website.
+Download the factsheet for more information on the risks of flu among older adults.
+Download this factsheet for more information on the risks of COVID-19 among older adults.

-Seasonal influenza vaccination is the best way to prevent influenza3, but vaccination coverage among people age 65 and older in the U.S. has generally lagged below 70%, reaching the highest rate in 2020-21 at 75.2%.4
+Seasonal influenza vaccination is the best way to prevent influenza,5 but vaccination coverage among people age 65 and older in the United States has generally lagged below 70.0%, reaching the highest rate in 2020–2021 at 75.2%.6

 Ensure that your high-risk older patients are vaccinated against flu by using the information, tools, and resources provided by 65+ FLU DEFENSE.